Bronchopulmonary Dysplasia (BPD) in Premature Babies

 - Blood tests.
 These tests will show if there’s enough oxygen in your child’s blood.

-How is chronic lung disease in premature babies treated?
+How is BPD in premature babies treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe your child’s condition is.
 Treatment may include: